sajeelmalik/Django-Unchained/03-django/README.md

 21. Make sure to import the include() function: `from django.urls import include, path`.

-22. Create a `urls.py` folder in your new app and import the same libraries, as well as your views: `from . import views`.
+22. Create a `urls.py` file in your new app and import the same libraries, as well as your views: `from . import views`.
 Set up the urlpatterns list and send the index view.

 ```python
 urlpatterns = [